colorfulnotion/substrate-etl/README.md

 Generally the data is complete as can be, but the sole data source is the Polkaholic.io indexer.

-From this single source the primary causes of missing data stem from:
+From this single source, the primary causes of missing data stem from:
-* Chains that do not provide a public node.
-Most of the time, there are new with very little actual activity.
+* Chains that do not provide a public RPC node.
+Most of the time, these chains are new with very little actual activity.
-* Chains that have a public node, but these nodes are not _archive_ nodes
+* Chains that have a public RPC node, but no RPC Endpoint is an _archive_ nodes
-* Chains that are being onboarded.
+* Chains that are being onboarded
-* Some blocks fail decoding due to chain halting, missing APIs with type.
+* Some blocks fail decoding due to chain halting, or are missing an up-to-date node.js API package for type definitions.

 A daily/hourly github actions process summarizes the state of the index for:
 * [polkadot](/polkadot)
 * [kusama](/kusama)

 and for every single chain that is being indexed.

-See the **Crawling Status** column for chains with systemic issues, and the **# Missing** column for blocks that are missing
+See the report **Issues** column for chains with systemic issues or blocks that are missing.
+Generally the last 24 hrs have blocks that are missing that are filled in by the end of the day.

 ### Design choices:

 * All temporal BigQuery datasets are date-partitioned and split into multiple tables by {paraId} to enable low-cost low-latency BigQuery scans for specific date, parachain combinations.
 Timestamped data use BigQuery TIMESTAMP date types.
 * Addresses are provided in “public key” (signer_pub_key) and SS58 Address (signer_ss58) form to support multi-chain queries with wild card table selection eg`select * from polkadot.extrinsics* where signer_pub_key='<pubkey>' ` aggregates multi-chain transactional history for a given account.
 * When assets are mentioned (transfers, xcmtransfers), we “decimalize” the output and include basic USD price valuation if possible.
+Many assets are not valued with USD values in this way.

+### Roadmap

+Summer/Fall 2023
+* Full XCMv3 Multilocation support
-* EVM Transaction / Transfers support is under active development and is planned for Q2.
+* EVM Chain Support: Transaction / Transfers, Contracts, Tokens
+* GKE systematization, Reliability Improvements
+* New functionality based on community feedback

+Fall/Winter 2023
+* Bridgehub integration
+* Reporting on Comparison to other ecosystems also modelled in BigQuery
+* New functionality based on community feedback

+Your feedback is important -- please submit an issue.

 ### Contributions